Black Vine Weevil

 Black Vine Weevil, Snout Beetle, Kalander (Afr.), Snuitkewer (Afr.)

-Grubs feed off the roots of plants resulting in wilting plant death.
+Grubs eat plant roots resulting in wilting plant death.

-Vine weevil eggs are a source of food for predatory, soil-dwelling insects.
+Vine weevil eggs are a source of food for soil-dwelling insects.

 Adults: The adult weevil is a dark black, matte colour and have fused wing covers so are unable to fly.
 They have six legs and two long antennas on their head.
 They're nocturnal, so they come out at night to feed on the outer parts of leaves.
+They have elongate heads, with a 'snout'.
 Larvae: Small, slightly curved and are creamy-white with light brown heads that measure around 10mm in length.
 They are located on the roots.
 Pupae: Currently unavailable.
 Eggs: The eggs are so tiny you need a hand lens to see them.

 You may see irregular notches in your leaf margins during the summer months.
 Small, black beetles on leaves at night.
 Sudden wilting of plants in autumn and winter.
 Numerous creamy-white grubs around the roots of plants.